williamsnell/ws_content/content/posts/entropy/index.md

 into a single bit message!
 Of course, this isn't the case.

 The winning lottery ticket carries so much information **because** it is so unlikely.
-Similarly, a losing lottery ticket tells us very little **because** it's such a common occurence.
+Similarly, a losing lottery ticket tells us very little **because** it's such a common occurrence.
 If you can internalize this notion - rare messages carry more information - you can understand entropy intuitively.